maartene/AoC2024/Day11/NOTES.md

 - ✅ Import the input data

 ## 🍅 Pomodoro 1
-- ⚠️ Implement the rules one by one
+- ✅ Implement the rules one by one for one stone
+- ✅ Handle multiple stones
-- ⚠️ Make the example input pass
+- ✅ Validate the first example while blinking once
+- ⚠️ Blink multiple times